ShimizuTheLotus/Tagme_/Diary.md

 - found a way to add thousands separators in number (for int, use ".ToString("N0")".
 It will cause error when you use it to a string.)
 ### Jul.
 29 2024
 - Considering using WrapLayout and TokenizingTextBox in Windows Community Tookit Gallery.
 Fancy controls.
+### Jul.
+30 2024
+- Failed to let tokens in TokenizingTextBox wrap.
+Discussion sended at https://github.com/CommunityToolkit/Windows/discussions/455 and wating for help.